ShiqiYu/OpenGait/README.md

 ## What's New
+- [Nov 2022] Paper "[OpenGait: Revisiting Gait Recognition Toward Better Practicality](https://arxiv.org/pdf/2211.06597.pdf)" is available now.
+And the code will be released as soon as possible.
 - [Jul 2022] Our paper "[GaitEdge: Beyond Plain End-to-end Gait Recognition for Better Practicality](configs/gaitedge/README.md)" has been accepted by ECCV 2022.
 - [Jun 2022] Paper "[A Comprehensive Survey on Deep Gait Recognition: Algorithms, Datasets and Challenges](https://arxiv.org/pdf/2206.13732.pdf)" is available now.
 - [Jun 2022] Paper "[Learning Gait Representation from Massive Unlabelled Walking Sequences: A Benchmark](https://arxiv.org/pdf/2206.13964.pdf)" is available now.
 And the code will be released as soon as possible.